 Angela Ralli received her B.A., M.A. and Ph.D. in Linguistics from the University of Montreal, speaks fluently four languages (Greek, English, French, Italian) and has a research competence in Turkish, Spanish and German.
 Her main expertise area is theoretical morphology, particularly Greek morphology and its dialectal variation, and recently, she has developed a special interest in language-contact issues.
-She is mainly interested in the Asia Minor Dialects (Aivaliot, Pontic Cappadocian), which were affected by Turkish, and in those influenced by Italo-Romance (e.g. Grekanico (Greek of South Italy).
-Her work is highly praised internationally, is cited in many influential studies and deals with several issues of word formation, theoretical and applied, and the relation of morphological change and language contact.
-She has published 5 books, about 136 peer-review articles, has edited 18 collective volumes and, till now, has presented her work in 58 international conferences.
-She is the editor of Patras Working Papers in Linguistics, member of the editorial board of international journals (e.g. Word Structure), reviewer of many international journals (e.g. Lingua), publishing houses (e.g. Oxford University Press) and member of the evaluation committees of international conferences (e.g. Mediterranean Morphology Meeting).
-Angela Ralli is a leading scholar of international fame.
-She has been an invited professor at 39 European and American Universities, a keynote speaker in 31 international conferences, has taught a morphology class in 4 international summer schools, 3 in Greece and 1 in Italy, and has been awarded the Canadian Faculty Enrichment Award (1999), the Stanley J. Seeger Research Fellowship (Princeton University, 2012), and the VLAC Research Fellowship of the Belgian Royal Academy (2008, 2009 and 2014).
-She was/is the supervisor of several M.A theses and 19 Ph.D dissertations.
-Moreover, she was/is a member of the supervising committee of 10 Ph.Ds, as well as the external examiner of 10 Ph.Ds in Greece and abroad.
+She is mainly interested in the Asia Minor Dialects (Aivaliot, Pontic Cappadocian), which were affected by Turkish, and in the Modern Greek Dialects influenced by Romance (e.g. South Italian Greek, Cypriot and Heptanesian).
+Her work is highly praised internationally and is cited in many influential studies.
+It deals with several issues of word formation, theoretical and applied, the relation of morphological change and language contact and the morphology of Modern Greek dialects.
+Until now, she has published 5 books, about 180 peer-reviewed articles, has edited 20 collective volumes and has presented her work in 80 international conferences.
+She is the founder and editor of Patras Working Papers in Linguistics, member of the editorial board of international journals (e.g. Word Structure), reviewer for many international journals (e.g. Morphology, Journal of Language Contact), publishing houses (e.g. Oxford University Press) and numerous international conferences, and has founded two biennial international conferences: Mediterranean Morphology Meeting (with Geert Booij and Sergio Scalise) and International Conference of Modern Greek Dialects and Linguistic Theory (with Brian Joseph and Mark Janse).

-Angela Ralli has studied Linguistics in Canada (Université de Montréal), and holds the titles Β.Α., Μ.Α. και Ph.D. in Linguistics.
+Angela Ralli has studied Linguistics in Canada (Université de Montréal), and holds the titles Β.Α., Μ.Α. and Ph.D. in Linguistics.
 She has also studied language, literature and civilization in Italy (Perugia) and France (Grenoble).

 During her graduate studies, she received the following scholarships:

-- Bourse d'Etude et de Perfectionnement de l'Enseignement Supérieur: Fonds de Recherche de l’Enseignement Supérieur, Gouvernement du Quebec, Canada (1978 – 1982)
+- Bourse d'Etude et de Perfectionnement de l'Enseignement Supérieur: Fonds de Recherche de l’Enseignement Supérieur, Gouvernement du Quebec, Canada (1978 – 1982).